kisalaypan001/SlideVo---AI-Powered-Self-Presenting-Slides/README.md

 ## ✨ What You Can Do

-- 🧠 Convert text into presentation slides
+- 🧠 Upload PowerPoint (PPT) files for presentation
 - 🔊 Generate AI narration for each slide
-- ▶️ Auto-play narration with slide advancement
+- ▶️ Auto-play narration with automatic slide advancement
-- ⏸️ Play, pause, next, and previous controls
+- ⏸️ Play, pause, next, and previous slide controls
-- 🖥️ Clean slide rendering using Reveal.js
+- 🖥️ High-fidelity slide rendering using **OnlyOffice VM**
+- 🎥 Record the presentation with system audio
 - ⚡ No installation required – works directly in the browser

 ---